Category: Articles

 Since the COVID-19 pandemic, working from home has become the norm to keep everyone safe from infection.
 Even with the pandemic dying, more people are leaning towards working from home.

-But working from home requires being connected to the internet, and with that come a lot of cybersecurity risks.
+But working from home requires being connected to the internet, and with that comes a lot of cybersecurity risks.
 To keep you safe, we’ll be discussing helpful work-from-home cybersecurity tips to maintain an uninterrupted and safe work environment.

 Here’s a list of 30 work-from-home cybersecurity tips: